 - We will encounter street merchants (mostly Palestinian).
 Some are polite, some are aggressive (though not dangerous).
 When the tour guide or teacher is talking, tell vendors (locals selling their wares) that you are not interested.

 - Pro Tip: “No” in Hebrew is “Lo,” and is understood by Arabs/Palestinians as well.

-- Avoid hand gestures such as open palms, thumbs up/down, and pointing toward a person.
-These gestures may be offensive, particularly to Arabs.
+- Avoid hand gestures such as thumbs up/down, and pointing toward a person.
+Hand gestures mean different things in different countries, so just be cautious.

 - If there is a problem on the bus or in the hotel, please don’t complain to anyone.
 Go to Kym Varner or John Kelley and we will do what is necessary to resolve the issue.

 - If you simply want to complain, journal it, or better yet just….don’t!
 We want this to be a “trip of a lifetime,” and complaining tends to dampen the spirit for everyone.

 - We have an itinerary, but changes may occur for a variety of reasons (some outside our control).

 - Pro Tip: “Blessed are the flexible, for they shall not be broken.”

 - All tips have already been paid, so just relax and enjoy the services of our guide, bus driver, hotel staff, etc.

 - DO NOT leave our group with anyone outside our group.
 Also, do not accept any parcel, package or item from anyone you do not know.
 This is for your protection.
 Israel is a safe place, but even safe places have a few weird characters.